weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

 articles.data  # For data operations
 articles.query  # For searches
 articles.generate  # For retrieval augmented generations
-articles.query_group_by  # For object-level groupby operation
+articles.query_group_by  # To group results by a property
 ```

 We think you'll be pleasantly surprised by many of these.
 For example, the `groupby` operations has become refreshingly simple: